This post may contain affiliate links. Read the full disclosure

-Alternatively, Airbnb’s are great for families and probably more cost-effective.
+Alternatively, holiday homes are great for families and probably more cost-effective.

 WHERE TO EAT: A popular place to eat is Bingil Bay Café.
 It has a nice hippy vibe with colourful and 1970’s art décor bringing customers back in time.
 The family-run business has delicious food as well, with big servings so you’ll never leave hungry.

 -Kerrie & Woody from Just Go Travelling

 Distance from Brisbane 1684 KM

 Cairns is the largest city in North Queensland and one that you will easily fill several days or more, enjoying the many things to do in Cairns itself and beyond.
 Check out our 1 week Cairns itinerary to help you get started.